yuvalbatan/writeups/tryhackme/The_Marketplace.md

 ```
 The SSH version is high enough to not be vulnerable, so I'll start with the http service.

-In the scan it also found that in the robots.txt directory there is an "/admin" directory.
+In the scan it was also found that in the robots.txt directory there is a "/admin" directory.

 ![image](https://user-images.githubusercontent.com/114166939/232095399-3b9e8fbb-7b3c-458f-8a36-1401c960d4cb.png)